 TMJ Therapy for Pain Relief

-Neuromuscular dentistry sounds complicated, and to be honest, it is quite involved.
-However, our training and tools allow us to provide neuromuscular therapies that can alleviate a long list of nagging, chronic symptoms, including:
+Neuromuscular dentistry sounds complicated.
+To be honest, it is quite involved.
+However, our training and tools enable us to provide neuromuscular therapies that can alleviate a long list of nagging, chronic symptoms, including:

 - Migraines or headaches

 - Wear or notches at the gum line

 - Pain in shoulders, neck, back, behind the eyes, and in teeth